 - Make it easier for students to save work on their own computer or for teachers to load specialized software programs on every computer used by students in a particular class.

 - Allow teachers to use “course-management software” to organize a class or assign long-term projects or homework that require students to use a computer.
 Otherwise, if some students do not have computers at home, teachers would have to assign homework that does not require computers, or they would have to modify expectations for students without access to a computer.

 - Make it easier to find cheaper or more up-to-date learning materials for students (for example, textbooks can be expensive and can quickly become outdated) and to diversify the types of learning tools, materials, and readings teachers make available to students, such as interactive e-textbooks, digital simulations, self-paced online tests, video-editing applications, or multimedia software, for example.

 - Make it easier—or possible—to use new or more innovative teaching strategies such as blended learning and “flipped classrooms” or to incorporate online courses into the learning options schools make available to students.

 Wisconsin 1:1 Computing Data

-The Digital Learning Ed Tech Longitudinal Data Page provides information about district 1:1 programs, home access and other relevant topics about digital learning programs.
-The 2017-2018 Digital Learning district survey shows data on the progress, trends and regional data of school districts.
+The Digital Learning Ed Tech Longitudinal Data Page provides information about district 1:1 program, home access and other relevant topics about digital learning programs.
+The 2018-2019 Digital Learning district survey shows data on the progress, trends and regional data of school districts.
 This data will also inform the digital learning team of needed instructional programming services and resource development to assist schools in the state.

 1:1 Funding Programs